noPerfection/service/PROXY.md

 The first part is the handler's frontend.
 This allows supporting any kind of protocol; that's different from zeromq.

-> SDS uses zeromq for internal communication.
+> noPerfection uses zeromq for internal communication.
 >
 > But the application may want to enable the HTTP, WebSocket or other kinds of protocols for the users.